Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 Is there parking at the museum?

-Yes.
+Yes, parking is available.
 Please refer to the table below for the types of parking available.

 Parking Spaces Available